-Can public library districts in Texas choose to ban users with an open/concealed carry license from bringing a firearm into the library?
+Can public library districts in Texas prohibit patrons from bringing a firearm into the library?

 Can a public library that is established as a non-profit organization restrict access for library users with an open/concealed handgun carry license?

-Are there any individual times or days where handguns would be banned?
+Are there any times or locations relevant to libraries where handguns would be prohibited?

 What about library employees and volunteers?
-Can they be banned from carrying handguns in the library?
+Can they be prohibited from carrying handguns in the library?